 What are Tech Support Scams?

 Scammers sometimes impersonate tech support staff and claim to know that something is wrong with your computer.
-They offer to help you fix the problem—for a fee—but instead steal your money, infect your computer with malicious software, or steal your personal information.
+They offer to help you fix the problem—usually for a fee—but instead steal your money, infect your computer with malicious software, or steal your personal information.
+If they gain access to your university or Michigan Medicine computer, sensitive information may be put at risk.

 The scammers do this through pop-ups on the web and through phone calls.

 Pop-Ups on the Web

 You may see alarming pop-ups (some of which include audio) while using your web browser.

-- The pop-up says the computer is infected in some way and may block use of the browser.
+- The pop-up may say your computer is infected or compromised in some way, or that supicious activity has been detected.
+It may block use of the browser.

-- The user is urged to call a phone number for tech support assistance.
+- The pop-up may urge you to call a phone number for tech support assistance or click a link.

 You may receive phone calls from con artists claiming to be tech support from Microsoft, Dell, and other major software and computer companies.

-- The callers may claim that they have detected viruses or other problems on the user's computer and offer to "fix" the problems for a fee.
+- The callers may claim that they have detected viruses or other problems on your computer and offer to "fix" the problems for a fee.

-- They may try to convince the user to give them permission to run a program giving them remote access to the computer.
+- They may try to convince you to give them permission to run a program giving them remote access to your computer.